Quasiconformal Extensions of Harmonic Univalent Mappings of the Unit Disk: Introduction

-Ganczar \cite{G08} gave a sufficient coefficient condition for a function $f\in\har^0(\{\psi_n\},\{\psi_n\})$ to be extended to a quasiconformal homeomorphism of $\C$.
-Hamada, Honda and Shon generalized the same result to the case that $b_1$ is not necessarily $0$ in \cite{HHS13}.
-We combine their results into the following theorem with a slight modification. \begin{theorem}[\cite{G08, HHS13}] Consider the sequence $\{\psi_n\}_{n=1,2,...}$ satisfying either of the following conditions:
+Moreover, Jahangiri \cite{J98, J99} proved the necessity of Theorem \ref{thm:jaja} if $a_n\le0$ for $n\ge2$ and $b_n\le0$ for $n\ge1$.
+In general, Ganczar \cite{G08} presented a sufficient condition for function $f\in\har^0(\{\psi_n\},\{\psi_n\})$ which can be extended to a quasiconformal homeomorphism of $\C$.
+Hamada, et al. \cite{HHS13} then extended his results to the case $b_1$ is not necessarily $0$.
+Their results are summerized in the following theorem.